xo68/notes/git.md

 - **Index** = **Staging area**: Next files to be commited.
-- **Detached Head state**: When HEAD refers to a specific commit or remote respository, as opposed to referring to a named branch (e.g. after running `git checkout <sha1>`).
+- **Detached Head state**: When HEAD refers to a specific commit or remote repository, as opposed to referring to a named branch (e.g. After running `git checkout <sha1>`).
 If commits are added on top of a detached HEAD, nothing refers to those commits.
 Eventually those commits will be deleted by the GC.
   `git checkout -b foo` or `git switch -c foo` or `git branch foo` or `git tag foo`, any of those will create a reference to it.
-- **Fast-forward**: if the targetted branch commit is directly ahead of the commit of the current branch, Git simply moves the pointer forward. when you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a “fast-forward.
+- **Fast-forward**: if the targeted branch commit is directly ahead of the commit of the current branch, Git simply moves the pointer forward.
+When you try to merge one commit with a commit that can be reached by following the first commit’s history, Git simplifies things by moving the pointer forward because there is no divergent work to merge together — this is called a “fast-forward.
 - **rerere**: Reuse recorded resolution of conflicted merges.
-- **git gc**: Garbage collection.The command does a number of things: it gathers up all the loose objects and places them in packfiles, it consolidates packfiles into one big packfile, and it removes objects that aren’t reachable from any commit and are a few months old.
+- **git gc**: Garbage collection.The command does a number of things: it gathers up all the loose objects and places them in packfiles, it consolidates packfiles into one big packfile, and it removes objects that are not reachable from any commit and are a few months old.
 - **Plumbing and Porcelain**: subcommands that do low-level work and were designed to be chained together UNIX-style or called from scripts.
 These commands are generally referred to as Git’s “plumbing” commands, while the more user-friendly commands are called “porcelain” commands.
-- **Reflog**: A log of where HEAD and branch references have been for the last few months `git reflog`
+- **Reflog**: A log of where HEAD and branch references have been for the last few months `git reflog`.
+This can be very useful to restore files, for instance after a `git reset --hard` mistake.

 ### General